Particular/docs.particular.net/persistence/sql/outbox_modes_sqlpersistence_[6,).partial.md

 snippet: SqlPersistenceOutboxTransactionScopeMode

 A change in the isolation level affects all data access included in transactions.
-This should be done only if the business logic executed by message handlers within outbox transactions requires lower than the default isolation level (`Serializable`) to guarantee correctness.
+This should be done only if the business logic executed by message handlers within outbox transactions requires a lower isolation level than the default (`Serializable`) to guarantee correctness.

 Supported isolation levels: